-- \cdot a verbal reminder of the expectations of behaviour. - · a restorative conversation between the pupil/s facilitated by a staff member. - · loss of privilege for instance, the loss of a responsibility, attendance at an event - · partial loss of outdoor breaktime at the time peers are outside. - · regular check ins with Senior Leadership or Pastoral team.
+- · a verbal reminder of the expectations of behaviour and meaningful apology facilitated. - · a restorative conversation between the pupil/s facilitated by a staff member. - an activity to support personal reflection to reduce the likelihood of the behaviour being repeated. - · loss of privilege for instance, the loss of a responsibility, attendance at an event. - partial loss of outdoor breaktime at the time peers are outside or supervised breaks. - · regular check ins with Senior Leadership Team or Pastoral team.